 Not being able to crack the JEE doesn’t mean you can’t enjoy the awesomeness of the IIT campus.
 Go on, get the best of their resources.
-Be a part of their tech fests, cultural fests or enrol for their short – time courses (they usually run for about a week).
+Be a part of their tech fests, cultural fests or enroll for their short–time courses (they usually run for about a week).

 - Campus recruitments with big pay packages

 On hindsight, students dream of studying at IITs because of the amazing recruitments.
-But a lot of private institutions are also hosts to excellent placements with top organisations across various industries.
+But a lot of private institutions are also hosts to excellent placements with top organizations across various industries.